 By public transportation

 It is also possible to reach Morcote from Lugano by bus or train and bus.
 Combining the train with the bus is the fastest way, taking about 30 minutes.
 However, the schedules are not as frequent, especially on weekends.
 Plan well before heading out for the excursion.
-When I went to Morcote for the first time, I arrived by boat, and on the way back, there were no more buses, or the next one would take too long, so I ended up walking back to the Melide station.

 By car